 Tying everything together

 If you’re researching the plastic surgery process for someone you love or for yourself, don’t hesitate to reach out with questions.
 Choosing the right surgeon is a complex process, and only you will know when you’ve found the right match.
-If you’d like more information about our surgeons, let us know.
+If you’d like more information about Dr. Lee, let us know.
 Like all confident plastic surgeons with excellent reputations, we’re more than happy to discuss your options with you, and let our results, qualifications, and bedside manner speak for itself.
-Start your journey by getting to know the board certified plastic surgeons at Changes Plastic Surgery & Spa in San Diego: Dr. Gilbert Lee and Dr. Brian Reagan.
+Start your journey by getting to know Dr. Gilbert Lee, the board certified plastic surgeon at Changes Plastic Surgery & Spa in San Diego: